janssen70/hybrid_ai/README.md

  - You get an error message that the install may break system packages.
 This can be workarounded as follows, but carefully note first you _must_ run this _without_ sudo in front so that the modules will be installed locally in your user account.
-Thus, no system packages will be broken
+Thus, no system packages will be broken.
+If you already typed 'sudo', remove it, then copy/paste this command:
    ```
    python3 -m pip install --break-system-packages -r requirements.txt
    ```